 Memorials are preferred to French River Lutheran Church

-Services will be held at French River Lutheran Church in the Spring when circumstances allow for close public contact.
+Visitation will be from 10 AM until the 11 AM service on Friday, June 11, 2021 at French River Lutheran Church, where masks are still required..
 Burial will be in Lake View Cemetery, Palmers.
 To share your memories or condolences online please visit www.cavallinfuneralhome.com.